-Mid-term Reports will be given to all students.
-Families are encouraged to follow student progress on Family Access.
-To register for Family Access, apply online through our website or contact the transportation department at 218-333-3225 for access.
+Mid-term Reports will be given to all students and can also be accessed using Family Access.
+Families are encouraged to follow student progress on Family Access throughout the school year.
+To register for Family Access, apply online through our website or contact the District Registrar's office at 218-333-3100 ext.
+31134 for access.

-NATIONAL JUNIOR HONOR SOCIETY
+MINNESOTA JUNIOR HONOR SOCIETY - (MJrHS)

-Selection for membership in Junior National Honor Society is by a faculty Council and is based on outstanding character, leadership, and service.
-Once selected, members have the responsibility to continue to demonstrate these qualities.
+Selection of membership in Minnesota Junior Honor Society is by a faculty council and is based on outstanding scholarship, service, leadership, character, and citizenship.
+Once selected, members have a responsibility to continue to demonstrate these qualities.

-NIHS Selection Process
+MJrHS Selection Process